 When I’m walking along with a dog, I want them to be well-mannered.
 Of course, I’d like my dog to meet some people, but you don’t always meet the right people.
 The right people, for me, are people who are in control of themselves.
-There are people who just want to rush up to my dog and begin to pet them or have my dog sniff the back of their hand.
+There are people who just want to rush up dog and begin to pet them.
+Sometimes have my dog sniff the back of their hand.
 I don’t want those people to come and meet my dog.
 I want to advocate for my dog and keep those people at a distance.
 If people are coming up, I like to say “I’m sorry, my dog is in training and is learning how to be calm.”

-People will come up and ask to pet your dog, and if your dog is calm and under control, I will tend to say “would it be a problem to give him a treat?”
+People will come up and ask to pet your dog.
+If my dog is calm and under control, I will tend to say, “would it be a problem to give him a treat?”
 Some dogs don’t like strangers coming up and touching them in the face or giving them attention.
-Having your treat pouch with you, handing them a treat, and having them kneel, then allowing your dog to go to them to get the food is a much better way than having them smother your dog and coming into their space.
+Having your treat pouch with you will be helpful.
+You can hand them a treat, have them kneel, then allow your dog to go get the food.
+This is a much better way than having them smother your dog and coming into their space.
 I want you to really think about that, but of course, you can also just say “no.”